migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-07-05 Fri: Work on replicating refactored keeper service code and further continued work on integrating the apis to reflect on interface.

-2024-07-04 Thu (1.0h): Fourth of July.
+2024-07-04 Thu (1.0h): Holiday: Fourth of July.
 Further continued looking into integrating gmx repos (keeper, gmx-stats) to reflect on interface.

 2024-07-03 Wed: Looking into how to integrate price keeper to contracts and price feed configuration.
 Also working on deploying gmx-stats.